-To claim the Foreign Earned Income Exclusion, Americans abroad must meet the qualifications (see below).
-And they must claim this benefit on their 2020 tax return.
+To claim the Foreign Earned Income Exclusion, US Expats must meet the qualifications (see below).
+And they must claim this benefit on their 2022 tax return.

-US tax returns for Americans abroad will need to be submitted by June 15, the automatic two-month extension deadline for expats.
-However, tax extensions are possible, which you can read about here.
+US tax returns for Americans abroad are due by June 15th.
+The June date reflects an automatic two-month extension deadline for expats.
+However, if you still need more time, additional tax extensions are possible.

-Qualifying for the 2021 Foreign Earned Income Exclusion
+Qualifying for the Foreign Earned Income Exclusion in 2023

 Bona Fide Residence Test: You were a registered resident and subject to local income taxes in your foreign host country for at least a full calendar year.

-Physical Presence Test: You have lived outside of the United States for 330 full days in a consecutive 12 month period that begins or ends in the tax year.
-This also applies if you moved abroad within a 365-day period.
+Physical Presence Test: You live outside of the United States for 330 full days in a consecutive 12-month period.
+And that period begins or ends in the tax year.
+This also applies if you move abroad within that a 365-day period.

 Even if you have been in the US for more than 36 days in the tax year, there is a possibility you could claim the Foreign Earned Income Exclusion.
 It depends on your unique, individual tax profile and situation.
 You can see what is available to you once you sign up through our app.
 However, there is a new exception to the Physical Presence Test rules because of the coronavirus pandemic.
 Please see below for more info.